dkblackley/dkblackley.github.io/_WIP/2023-04-12-asm-fizzbuzz.md

     ret

 print_fizz:
-    mov ecx, "fizz" ; Store the reference to the message that we're going to write in the counter register mov ebx, 1 ; Tell tha base register that we want to push to the stdout mov eax, 4 ; Move 4 into the Accumulator which is the equivalent of calling sys write on linux int 0x80 ; int means interrupt, 0x80 means interrupt the kernal to make our system calls
+    mov ecx, fizz_word ; Store the reference to the message that we're going to write in the counter register mov edx, fizz_len
+    mov ebx, 1 ; Tell the base register that we want to push to the stdout mov eax, 4 ; Move 4 into the Accumulator which is the equivalent of calling sys write on linux int 0x80 ; int means interrupt, 0x80 means interrupt the kernal to make our system calls

 print_buzz:
+    mov ecx, buzz_word ; Store the reference to the message that we're going to write in the counter register mov edx, buzz_len
+    mov ebx, 1 ; Tell the base register that we want to push to the stdout mov eax, 4 ; Move 4 into the Accumulator which is the equivalent of calling sys write on linux int 0x80 ; int means interrupt, 0x80 means interrupt the kernal to make our system calls

 print_fizzbuzz:

-end:
+    mov ecx, fizzbuzz_word ; Store the reference to the message that we're going to write in the counter register mov edx, fizzbuzz_len
-    mov eax, 1 ; Move 1 into accumulator, which is sys exit on linux mov ebx, 0 ; exit code 0 int 0x80
+    mov ebx, 1 ; Tell the base register that we want to push to the stdout mov eax, 4 ; Move 4 into the Accumulator which is the equivalent of calling sys write on linux int 0x80 ; int means interrupt, 0x80 means interrupt the kernal to make our system calls

 section .bss